Society for Advanced Rocket Propulsion

 AVIONICS

 The Avionics Team is responsible for all of the software and electronics on and off the rocket.
 Avionics offers unique electronics and programming integration tasks, with projects such as building remote systems for filling and igniting the rocket, developing sensor suites to collect flight data, extending our onboard communications network and in-flight telemetry systems, and building automated testbed infrastructure.
-This year Avionics will also be developing a system to substitute our conventional parachute with a parafoil for autonomously guided controlled descent.
+Avionics' largest project this year is developing the bare-metal flight computer implementation to fly at FAR-OUT.
 Once the rocket is assembled and on the rail, it’s the Avionics' job to execute propellant fill, launch, safe landing, and recovery!

 PAYLOAD